protojour/domain-engine/docs/src/rel.md

 )
 ```

-Tuples members can be of any type, but if its members are homogenous, its defintion can be simplified using a _range_:
+Tuples members can be of any type, but if its members are homogenous, its defintion can be simplified using a _range_ as shown below:

 ```ontol
 def text_tuple (